-Businesses must pay excise taxes on many products, services, and activities, including:
+Businesses must pay federal excise taxes on many products, services, and activities, including:

-- Environmental products, such as domestic petroleum oil spills and ozone-depleting chemicals.
+- Environmental products such as domestic petroleum oil spills and ozone-depleting chemicals

 - Fuels used in business, including gasoline, diesel, kerosene, and ethanol

 - Ship passenger tax (per passenger)

-- Manufacturers Taxes on coal, taxable tires, gas guzzlers, etc.
+- Manufacturers' taxes on coal, taxable tires, gas guzzlers, etc.

 - Foreign insurance taxes